What we do

 - Community Reps on the Local & Regional Drugs Task Forces

 The networks section of website provides details on all of the networks that we facilitate.

 2. Responding to Issues

-CityWide brings people together to look at both current and ongoing issues through organising information sessions, seminars, conferences, working groups etc. An example of an ongoing issue is drug use and treatment in prisons and the Prisons Working Group looks at this issue on an ongoing basis.
+CityWide brings people together to look at both current and ongoing issues through organising information sessions, seminars, conferences, working groups etc. An example of an ongoing issue is the criminalisation of people for using drugs; Citywide held a conference on this issue, produced an information leaflet and continues to work with other groups to push for a change in policy.
 Citywide responds to particular issues of concern as they arise for communities through carrying out research and developing policy responses.
 Examples of submissions in recent years include: The Review of the Methadone Treatment Protocol, the Rehab Report and NDRIC, the National Drugs Strategy and the National Substance Misuse Strategy

 3. Campaigning and Lobbying

 It is essential that the drugs issue is kept on the political agenda to ensure that the necessary commitment and resources are made available to tackle the problem.
 It is part of CityWide's role to lobby and campaign on an ongoing basis and this is done in a number of ways

 - through contact with Ministers, politicians, statutory agencies;

 - special events such as marches, exhibitions, conferences